Amed Rosario Player Props: Guardians vs. Diamondbacks

 Amed Rosario At The Plate

-- In 14 games this year (22.6%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- Rosario has driven in a run in 14 games this year (22.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.